 § 48 - About Your Privacy

 I consider your privacy your privacy.
 In that regard, I don't collect any personally identifiable information.
 But I collect some anonymous information.
-This requires striking a careful balance between data collection and individual privacy.
-I have endeavored to do that very carefully, with your privacy giving by far the most importance.
+This requires striking a strict balance between data collection and individual privacy.
+I have endeavored to do that very carefully, with your privacy given, by far, the most importance.

-The following discussion is a full and complete disclosure of what iToolBox will do:
+The following discussion is a complete and detailed disclosure of what iToolBox will do:

 If it can obtain an Internet connection, iToolBox will contact fyngyrz.com and, on first contact, request a serial number.
 Subsequently, each time iToolBox starts, it reports in the following information, which I collect in a database and associate with the serial number that was issued on first contact:

 The version of iToolBox that is running (see the About dialog)

 The version of OS X (MacOS) or Windows 10 that iToolBox is running on

 The serial number, once it has been given to the installation (see the About dialog)

 So the first time contact is made, fyngyrz.com responds with a serial number that uniquely identifies the installation until/unless the application preferences are deleted.
 That's the serial number that is sent back by iToolBox in all future contacts.

 From then on, each time you start iToolBox with an Internet connection available, when it lets fyngyrz.com know what serial number it is, what version it is and what version of OS X (MacOS) it is running on, I update a database which I can query, which in turn gives me some more-or-less reliable statistics about how often, and in how many installations, iToolBox is in use.

 When iToolBox reports in, one data item that is available to me simply because it has made contact over the Internet is the IP of the data connection.
 I use this IP to look up the nation (country) that the report comes in from, and I store that country in the database as well.
 This information allows me to count how many copies are running the USA, in the UK, and so on.(f/n #1) I just like to know.